 Zaragon and Augustus

-Legend tells us that the sword was presented by the goddess River to the tyrant Zaragon during the First Interregnum.
-River, who had just brought reality outside of Eden to its end with a Calamity, was annoyed that her sister—the goddess from whom the land of Eden takes its name—had created a purgatorial paradise for the survivors of River’s temper tantrum to call home.
-And so, seeking to spoil her sister’s well-laid plans, River created a sword which was imbued with her power to create order.
+Legend tells us that the sword was presented by the goddess Mira to the tyrant Zaragon during The First Age.
+Mira, who had just brought reality outside of Eden to its end with a Calamity, was annoyed that her sister Phina had created a purgatorial paradise for the survivors of Mira’s temper tantrum to call home.
+And so, seeking to spoil her sister’s well-laid plans, Mira created a sword which was imbued with her power to create order.
 Then, emerging from Sea of Tears, she presented the weapon to the first person she encountered—Zaragon—deciding to take a page out of her chaotic sister’s playbook for once.